VirtualBrainLab/Pinpoint/README.md

 **Recording region size** - Slider controls the size of the recording region.
 Defaults to a set of options that depend on the probe.

-**Display In-Plane Slice** - On: shows a slice of cortex that is "in-plane" with the probe, note that this uses a camera that is looking at the probe from the front of the brain towards the back (default: on)
+**Display In-Plane Slice** - On: shows a slice of cortex that is "in-plane" with the probe, note that this uses a camera that is looking at the probe from the "front", i.e. towards the electrodes (default: on)

-**Convert AP/ML to probe** - On: when the probe manipulator is off of the 0/90 axis the AP/ML positions are not useful for calculating the insertion point relative to Bregma, turn this on to display the position along the probe forward/side axes (default: off)
+**Convert AP/ML to probe** - On: when the probe manipulator is off of the 0/90 axis the AP/ML positions are not useful for calculating the insertion point relative to Bregma with a regular manipulator, turn this on to display the position along the probe forward/side axes (default: off)

 **Use stereotaxic coordinates** - On: displays the **s**tereo**t**axic stAP, stML, and stDV coordinates instead of the CCF space coordinates. (default: off)

 **Craniotomy** - On: opens a window that allows the user to control the skull craniotomy window, use with the Rig: Skull dropdown option (default: off)

-**IBL tools** - On: displays a sphere at the location of each remaining second pass map location, clicking on a sphere moves the active probe controller to that location.
+**IBL map** - On: displays a sphere at the location of each remaining second pass map location, clicking on a sphere moves the active probe controller to that location.
 You must set the depth value by hand (click probe, press [Z/X], then drag down; or just press [Z/X])

 ## Bugs